nuthanc/django_users/README.md

 ### template and url setup
 * Created 4 files under basic_app template, urls.py in basic_app
 * In registration.html form, we need to have enctype since we are uploading multimedia data

+### Registration
+* Hashing the password using set_password as seen in views.py file
+* request.FILES when file is uploaded by user and key as defined in models